adopted-ember-addons/ember-data-factory-guy/README.md

   import { make, makeList } from 'ember-data-factory-guy';

-  // Let's say bob is a named type in the makeList('bob') // makes 0 bob's
+  // Let's say bob is a named type in the user factory makeList('bob') // makes 0 bob's

   makeList('bob', 2) // makes 2 bob's